 Equipment

-• BGA reballing kit or system for component and probe solder ball attachment.
+BGA reballing kit or system for component and probe solder ball attachment.

-• Solder paste stencil for circuit board site preparation.
+Solder paste stencil for circuit board site preparation.

-• Hot gas rework station designed for BGA component rework.
+Hot gas rework station designed for BGA component rework.

-• X-ray inspection system for post placement inspection.
+X-ray inspection system for post-placement inspection.

-Step 1: BGA removal from circuit board
+BGA removal from circuit board.

 Small corner section of BGA site prior to removal of residual solder.

-Step 2: Circuit board site cleaning
+Circuit board site cleaning.

 After the component has been safely removed from the circuit board, the component and site must be prepared for the probe placement and the BGA onto the probe.
+The circuit board and component site cleaning are completed with a vacuum de-soldering nozzle that removes all residual solder from the sites.

-Step 3: Solder ball application to Probe and component
+Solder ball application to Probe and component.

 Probe place onto circuit board assembly.

-Step 4: Placement of Probe onto circuit board
+Placement of Probe onto the circuit board.

-Installation of the Probe onto the circuit board is completed with Hot Gas Rework System.
+Installation of the Probe onto the circuit board is completed with a Hot Gas Rework System.
 Solder paste must be applied to the site before placement of the Probe.
 This process is completed with a solder stencil.
+The heat application is controlled using a unique repeatable temperature profile for each circuit board.

-Step 5: Placement of BGA onto the Probe
+Placement of BGA onto the Probe.

-Installation of the BGA onto the Probe is also completed with Hot Gas Rework System and is very similar to the Probe placement.
+Installation of the BGA onto the probe is also completed with the hot gas rework system, which is very similar to the probe placement.

 Completed BGA placement onto probe.